Evangelicalism: 20th century

-The growth of evangelical churches continues with the construction of new places of worship or enlargements in various regions of the world.

 Global statistics

 According to a 2011 Pew Forum study on global Christianity, 285,480,000 or 13.1 percent of all Christians are Evangelicals.
 These figures do not include the Pentecostalism and Charismatic movements.
 The study states that the category "Evangelicals" should not be considered as a separate category of "Pentecostal and Charismatic" categories, since some believers consider themselves in both movements where their church is affiliated with an Evangelical association.

 In 2015, the World Evangelical Alliance is "a network of churches in 129 nations that have each formed an Evangelical alliance and over 100 international organizations joining together to give a world-wide identity, voice, and platform to more than 600 million Evangelical Christians".
 The Alliance was formed in 1951 by Evangelicals from 21 countries.
 It has worked to support its members to work together globally.

 According to Sébastien Fath of CNRS, in 2016, there are 619 million Evangelicals in the world, one in four Christians.
 In 2017, about 630 million, an increase of 11 million, including Pentecostals.

 Operation World estimates the number of Evangelicals at 545.9 million, which makes for 7.9 percent of the world's population.
 From 1960 to 2000, the global growth of the number of reported Evangelicals grew three times the world's population rate, and twice that of Islam.
 According to Operation World, the Evangelical population's current annual growth rate is 2.6 percent, still more than twice the world's population growth rate.